 Dental bridges were developed to help people who have lost teeth regain the look and feel of teeth.
 This is especially important for people who are having trouble speaking or eating because they have lost teeth.
 There are several different kinds of dental bridges available.
 The traditional bridge happens when someone has lost more than one tooth.
 Usually, this tooth loss is on one side of the mouth, or in the same location on opposite sides of the mouth.
 The traditional bridge is usually done with the bridge cemented to two crowns on opposite sides of the missing teeth.
 The missing teeth themselves are replaced by prosthetic teeth in the middle of the bridge.
 Usually, the traditional bridge is used when molars or other rear teeth are missing.

 There are other types of dental bridges available as well.
 Some bridges are meant to replace the front teeth when they are lost.
 This kind of bridge has brackets at one end that are cemented to a tooth.
 As with the traditional bridge, the bracket (or cantilever) bridge has prosthetic teeth to replace the ones that were missing.
-Other bridges can be tied into implanted teeth as well.
+Other bridges can be tied into dental implants as well.
 By using bridges, we can give you the look and feel of the teeth you lost.

 Why Would I Need A Bridge?